 The benefits of learning a language apply not only to the individual but also to the nation as a whole.
-Our trade, cultural and tourist links with other countries are enhanced if we have a pool of varied language expertise, including Australians from both English and non-English speaking backgrounds.
+Our trade, cultural and tourist links with other countries are enhanced if we have a pool of varied language expertise.
 The ability to use a language other than English can increase students' post-school options in a country with such strong international links.
-Experience has shown that learning a language contributes to and enriches the educational, intellectual, personal, social and cultural development of learners and has the potential to improve the quality of their participation in a rapidly changing world.
+French is spoken widely across the world, not just in France but also in parts of Africa, Canada, and the Caribbean.
+Proficiency in French can boost your employability, especially in industries such as tourism, hospitality, international business, diplomacy and international relations, and non-government organisations.